sisby-folk/switchy/README.md

 ---

+> _**Disclaimer**: All mods that manipulate player data have a save corruption risk!<br/>
+Always take backups of your worlds, especially when updating mods._

+---

 **Switchy** allows players to create **profiles**, which have their own partial player data, and can be switched between.

 Profile data is defined by player-toggleable _components_, including: